HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.coding-pack-python.md

 #### Set language server to pylance

-1. Install the Pylance extension and set it as the default language server as described in the [[vs.1.7.#pylance-language-server-extension]].
+1. Install the Pylance extension and set it as the default language server as described in the [pylance-language-server-extension](#pylance-language-server-extension).

 #### Enable running scripts in PowerShell